r-jaoui/java-notam-challenge/README.md

   - **src**, containing all sources
   - **bin**, containing precompiled binaries
   - **output**, containing the resulting .csv files (one example is already on this folder)

+## Updates

+**19/10/2020** - Added control of the CSV Separator to be used (USA/UK standards or European standards), aswell as output files to show the difference.